phalpern/WG21-halpern/task_block_proposal-r4.md

 * The exception handling model is simplified and more consistent with normal C++ exceptions.
-* Most violations of strict fork-join parallelism can be enforced at compile time (with compiler assistance, in some cases).
+* Most violations of strict fork-join parallelism can be enforced at compile time (with compiler recognition of the constructs, in some cases).
 * The syntax allows scheduling approaches other than child stealing.

 We aim to converge with the language-based proposal for low-level parallelism